Chris Renaud (ice hockey): Playing career

 Prior to turning pro, Renaud played four seasons (1978–1982) of NCAA hockey at Colgate University, earning All-America honors in the 1981/82 season.

 After completing college, Renaud was signed to a professional contract with the New York Rangers of the National Hockey League.
 He was assigned to play with their top minor league affiliate, the Tulsa Oilers, in the CHL for the 1982–83 and 1983–84 seasons, where he won the Adams Cup.
 Following the collapse of the CHL, Renaud started the next season (1984–85) in the American Hockey League (AHL) with the New Haven Nighthawks.
-On December 6, 1984, the Rangers traded Renaud and Dave Maloney to the Buffalo Sabers in exchange for Steve Patrick and Jim Wiemer.
+On December 6, 1984, the Rangers traded Renaud and Dave Maloney to the Buffalo Sabres in exchange for Steve Patrick and Jim Wiemer.
 As a result of this mid-season trade, Renaud played the remainder the 1984–85 season in the AHL with the Rochester Americans before retiring from professional hockey.